dipankar-datasci/dipankar-datasci/README.md

 * 📧 **Email**: [dipankarsahu24@gmail.com](mailto:dipankarsahu24@gmail.com)
 * 💼 **LinkedIn**: [linkedin.com/in/dipankar-sahu](https://linkedin.com/in/dipankar-sahu)

-⚡ *“Without mathematics, there’s nothing you can do.
+⚡ *"Without mathematics, there's nothing you can do.
 Everything around you is mathematics.
-Everything around you is numbers.” — Shakuntala Devi*
+Everything around you is numbers." — Shakuntala Devi*